 Advantages of CompTIA Cloud Essentials

-The use of cloud computing is increasing every day, as businesses and individuals turn to the cloud to store and access an increasing amount of important data.
+The use of cloud computing training is increasing every day, as businesses and individuals turn to the cloud to store and access an increasing amount of important data.

 As such, the Cloud Essentials certification is extremely valuable for any IT professional.
 Training in cloud technologies, uses, and security will only become more essential as time passes.

 Cloud computing expertise is already highly regarded by employers in traditional IT industries.
 There is also a range of more specifically cloud-related professions opening up.
 A major source of such employment is cloud service providers themselves, such as Google, Amazon, Microsoft, and so on.
 Another major – and growing – career path with Cloud Essentials ‘cloud architect‘, who oversee and structure businesses’ cloud computing strategies.